stehrn/tradebook/README.md

 What sort of risk factors would be derived from this model?
 They would include: spot; future cashflows (dividends/non dividend); yield curve (to discount cashflows).

 What might the `dependencyService` resolved market data dependencies look like?
 Something human readable but understood by a system generally works well, so something like:
-A good guess would be the following strings (assume valuation date is 21-04-2020):

 ```
 /instrument/TSLA/21-04-2020